 -

-Must complete one project or program per year related to advocacy/education, direct service, or philanthropic giving.
+Each organization must have 80% of it's membership attend and check-in at an educational program and a direct service/ philanthropic giving.
 The chosen project should fit within the mission of their organization and can serve the campus or local community.

 Guidelines for Greek/Independent Social organizations: